gecio/gecio.github.io/docs/_imke/addons/cluster-autoscaler/index.en.md

 ## Requirements

-Using a Kubernetes cluster autoscaler in the iMKE cluster must meet specific minimum requirement:
+Using a Kubernetes cluster Autoscaler in the iMKE cluster must meet specific minimum requirement:

 * Kubernetes cluster running Kubernetes v1.18 or newer is required